What Is an AI Consultant?

 What is an AI consultant and what do they actually do?
 A plain-English guide for SME buyers, with real costs, case studies, and what good looks like.

-An AI consultant is a specialist who identifies where artificial intelligence can generate measurable commercial returns inside an existing business, then builds, deploys, and hands over the systems that deliver those returns.
-In London, Dubai, and across global SME markets, the role sits between a software developer and a management consultant: more hands-on than strategy decks, more commercial than pure engineering.
-In 2026, independent AI consultants bill at £150 to £500 per hour.
+In 2026, the pricing splits sharply by engagement model.
+Independent AI consultants bill £150 to £500 per hour for ad-hoc advice.
 Retained engagements for serious transformation work run £6,000 to £20,000 per month at agencies and large consultancies.
 A full-time, in-house AI lead costs £180,000 to £250,000 fully loaded once salary, NI, benefits, and recruiting fees are counted.
-The alternative, a fractional AI strategy consultant, gives a business a senior operator who builds real systems at a fraction of that cost, at £2,000 to £5,000 per month, with no long-term headcount commitment.
+A fractional retained model gives a business a senior operator who builds real systems at £2,000 to £5,000 per month, with no long-term headcount commitment.

-What does an AI consultant actually do differently from a developer?
+What does an AI consultant actually do?

-In practice, the first few weeks of any engagement look less like coding and more like a diagnostic.
+A developer builds what you specify.
+An AI consultant starts earlier, before the specification exists, to work out which problems are worth solving and whether AI is even the right tool.
+The first few weeks of any engagement look less like coding and more like a diagnostic.
 What decisions are slow?
 Where do staff spend time on tasks that follow a predictable pattern?
 Which customer touchpoints have the highest drop-off?
-The answers determine whether the right solution is a simple automation, a trained model, a retrieval-augmented chatbot, or nothing AI-related at all.
+The answers decide whether the right fix is a simple automation, a trained model, a retrieval-augmented chatbot, or nothing AI-related at all.

 The gap a developer alone cannot fill

+A developer working from a brief builds exactly what is asked.
+The problem is that most SME owners do not arrive with a ready brief.
+They know the symptom, not enough bookings, too much admin, slow response times, but not the cause or the fix.
 An AI consultant owns the diagnostic step.
-They read operational data, talk to the people doing the work, and produce a prioritised list of interventions ranked by expected return versus effort.
-Then they build the highest-priority item first, measure it, and move to the next one.
-That loop, built system by built system, is what separates an AI engagement that generates a return from one that produces a slide deck and a bill.
+They read operational data, talk to the people doing the work, and produce a prioritized list of interventions ranked by expected return against effort.
+Then they build the highest-priority item first, measure it, and move to the next.
+That loop, built system by system, is what separates an engagement that generates a return from one that produces a slide deck and a bill.

-Why agency retainers underdeliver
+Why agency retainers often underdeliver

 The practical help falls into three categories: revenue acceleration, cost recovery, and decision infrastructure.
+Each one targets a different kind of leak, and the right diagnostic tells you which leak is costing the most.

 Where AI consultancy fits alongside existing staff

-The short answer is no, provided the scope is set correctly at the start.
-The AI consultant is not there to replace the coordinator, the ops manager, or the marketing lead.
-The goal is to remove the parts of their jobs they find repetitive and low-value so they can focus on judgment-heavy work.
-People do not care that it is AI.
+A common worry from owners: will bringing in an AI consultant create tension with my team?
+The honest answer is no, provided the scope is set correctly at the start.
+The consultant is not there to replace the coordinator, the ops manager, or the marketing lead.
+The goal is to remove the parts of those jobs that are repetitive and low-value so people can focus on judgment-heavy work.
+Staff do not care that it is AI.
 They care that the seating chart gets done in 5 minutes instead of 5 hours.
-Staff adoption is high when the first delivered system saves them real time within the first two weeks.
+Adoption is high when the first delivered system saves real time inside the first two weeks.
+The caveat worth stating early: a consultant doing their job well will eventually reduce headcount needs in specific functions, and that is a conversation for the diagnostic stage, not after systems are built.

-Pricing in 2026 varies sharply by engagement model.
+Pricing in 2026 varies by model.
 Independent consultants bill £150 to £500 per hour for ad-hoc advice.
-Project-based engagements for a defined system run £8,000 to £25,000.
-Retained fractional models, the right fit for SMEs in the £500,000 to £5 million band, sit in the £2,000 to £5,000 per month range.
+Project-based work for a defined system runs £8,000 to £25,000.
+Retained fractional models, the right fit for SMEs in the £500,000 to £5 million band, sit at £2,000 to £5,000 per month.
+For a fuller view of the day-to-day, see what does an AI consultant do, and for firms under 30 staff, the AI consultant for small business page covers the SME model in more detail.

-Across active clients on the Growth and Dominance tiers, 8 of 12 saw at least a 4x improvement in qualified inquiries within 60 days of their first delivered system.
-AI-referred customers convert at 14.2 percent versus 2.8 percent from Google search, a 5x gap that compounds as AI engine visibility grows.
+Outcomes are what separate a good engagement from a billable one.
+Across active clients on the higher tiers, 8 of 12 saw at least a 4x improvement in qualified inquiries within 60 days of their first delivered system.
+AI-referred customers convert at 14.2 percent against 2.8 percent from Google search, a 5x gap that compounds as visibility across ChatGPT, Perplexity, and Google AI Overviews grows.
+Those numbers come from built, live systems, not projections.

 Frequently asked questions